nhardt/footnote/README.md

 ### Metaphor

+#### HQ

-HQ: This is your primary device.
-It's on most often, it will generally be where your data is going to and coming from.
+This is your primary device.
+It's on most often, it will generally be where your fieldnotes are going to be collated.

-Outpost: These are all your other devices.
-You take fieldnotes on them but bring them back to HQ.

-Embassy: An embassy is a directory in your fieldnotes that is "owned" by another user.
-Your primary devices will coordinate such that all the files you share with someone will go to your embassy on their device.
+#### Outposts

+An outpost is one of your devices that will sync to HQ.
+Devices can sync to each other, but HQ will handle syncing with other users.

+#### Embassies

+An embassy is the core of the fieldnote sharing model.
+When you want to share a file with another user, you add their name to the shared_with field in the document metadata.
+When you create an embassy on their device, the documents you have shared with them will be collected and mirrored in your embassy on their device.

+Likewise, when you allow another user to set up an embassy at your HQ, you are giving them a folder on your hard drive to store their notes.
+It is intended that you will link your documents to theirs and the fieldnotes have been shared with you for reading.
+You should treat that directory as read-only though.

 ### Nouns